anda295/iziapp/README.md

-We and mobile market place that matches professionals with local demand for Romanian market.
+Web and mobile market place that matches professionals with local demand for Romanian market.